dan-nagle/h2m/README.txt

 -install	Requests attempted installation of the software LLVM and Clang.
 This will be standard, default installation.
-If specialized installation locations are necessary, run make install seperately after the build is complete.
+If specialized installation locations are necessary, run make install separately after the build is complete.
 This option will be ignored if -download is not specified.